rfleury2/chrome-extension-bitcoin-example/README.md

 </body>
 ```

 Popup.js is the place to implement the application's logic.
-I used jQuery and AJAX to implement some simple logic to first request the exchange rate and then display it.
+Below I've implemented some simple logic to request and display the exchange rate using jQuery and AJAX.
 Here's roughly the logic (also follow the numbered comments in the code):

 1. The application listens for the popup being activated
 2. The loaded application popup view has a button with id ```#get-rate-button``` bound to an event listener waiting for a button click